 Besides trekking the destination is becoming a hotspot for searching red pandas and other wild animals.
 It is a heaven for bird watchers.

 Located at the quaint hamlet of KaiaKata on the border of Nepal Habre's Nest is a research cum tourism center.
 It provides accommodation in four double bedded rooms with a fantastic view of the Himalayas.

 The accommodation is well appointed with all luxuries and amenities.
 It follows eco-friendly practices and is managed by a team of wildlife enthusiasts and researchers.
 Assisted by trained naturalists, field biologists, guides and porters the search for red panda becomes exciting.
 What more you take part in the conservation efforts of team as well.

 Wildlife Awareness Trust for Environment and Research is an organization that is active in the conservation of the Ridge.
 Twenty percent of the profits from tourism goes to this trust.
 The benefit of tourism helps in providing medical care, employment, women empowerment, skill development and numerous welfare programs.

-The unique eastern Himalayan habitat makes this place exclusive for exotic Himalayan Birds, Including Satyr Tragopan, Blood Pheasant etc. Other sightings possible in this area- Clouded Leopard, Black Leopard, Indian Leopard, Himalayan Black Bear, Yellow Throated Martin, Leopard Cat, Asiatic Golden Cat, Binturong, Wild Boar, Barking Deer, Himalayan Serow, Ghoral, Mask Deer and many more..
+The unique Eastern Himalayan habitat makes this place exclusive for exotic Himalayan Birds, including Satyr Tragopan, Blood Pheasant etc. Other sightings possible in this area- Clouded Leopard, Black Leopard, Indian Leopard, Himalayan Black Bear, Yellow Throated Martin, Leopard Cat, Asiatic Golden Cat, Binturong, Wild Boar, Barking Deer, Himalayan Serow, Ghoral, Musk Deer and many more..